lambci/ecs/README.md

 If you need to execute additional concurrent builds, you can change the ECS host instance type in Parameters.InstanceType.Type.Default in cluster.template.

+Autoscaling is not being used because the build requests do not come at regular intervals.
+By the time a new instance is spun up by autoscaling group, it is no longer needed.
+A future improvement would be whenever lambci/lambci Lambda function calls ecs.runTask, it would check for out of memory error.
+In that case, either keep retrying or spin up new ECS instance to handle load.

 ## Deploy Docker Image
 If you want to use an image other than lambci/ecs, the steps to upload a new image are described here: http://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html